BinhHong/Recommender-systems/README.md

 This is extent to other situation when rating is binary, in this case the function used is sig-moid instead of linear, and therefore we use the similar cost function as in logistic regression.

+# 2. Mean normalization
+Basically, we rely on $Y(i,j)$ to derive $w,b,x$ for the model.
+If there is a new user, his $w,b$ will be $0,0$, i.e he rates all movies with $0$, which is not reasonable.
+There is a way to make it reasonable, in the sense that new user will rate a movie as mean of all other users.
+This is done by tranformating $Y$.
+- for each row of $Y$, compute the mean of ratings that appear.
+- subtract this number from each row to get new $Y$.
+- with new $Y$, we get new $w,b,x$ for each user.
+To get ratings for a new movie, we use $w * x + b + mean$ where mean is the mean rating of this movie, defined as aboved.